cockroachdb/docs/StyleGuide.md

 ## Vale

-The CockroachDB documentation utilizes [Vale](https://vale.sh/) in order to identify common spelling mistakes or other patterns that may be in violation of one or more of the criteria set forth in this guide.
-You will usually see the items Vale flagged in the **Files Changed** tab of the pull request, inline in each file.
-Sometimes, it may appear in the **Checks** tab, depending on how many files are changed.
+The CockroachDB documentation uses [Vale](https://vale.sh/) to identify common spelling mistakes or other patterns that may contradict the guidelines in this style guide.
+Check for items flagged by Vale in the **Files Changed** and **Checks** tabs of the pull request, grouped by file.

 Try to address as many of the suggestions as possible.
-If Vale flags a word as erroneous that is actually valid, that word can be added to `netlify/vale/vocab.txt` file.
-For other checks that have falsely identified text in your PR, your reviewer will work with you to correct them.
+If Vale flags a word that is spelled and used correctly, add the word to `netlify/vale/vocab.txt` in the PR where the word is introduced.
+For other failed tests, you can work with your reviewer to correct the error in your PR or to improve the Vale test.

 ## File conventions